-Maximum Out-of-Pocket amount is the sum of the Deductible Amount, Prescription Drug Deductible Amount (if applicable), Copayment Amount, and Coinsurance Percentage of Covered Services, as shown in the Schedule of Benefits.
+Maximum Out-of-Pocket amount is the sum of the Deductible Amount, Copayment Amount, and Coinsurance Percentage of Covered Services, as shown in the Schedule of Benefits.
 After the Maximum Out-of-Pocket Amount is met for an individual, Coordinated Care pays 100% of Eligible Expenses.
-The family Maximum Out-of-Pocket Amount is two times the individual Maximum Out-of-Pocket Amount.
+The family Maximum Outof-Pocket Amount is two times the individual Maximum Out-of-Pocket Amount.
 For family coverage, the family Maximum Out-of-Pocket Amount can be met with the combination of any one or more covered persons' Eligible Expenses.